wangyi111/Building-Extraction/1-FCN/readme.md

-Modified UNet for building extraction with tensorflow.
+Fully convolutional networks for building extraction with tensorflow.

 ### Data